corstian/digital-garden/_blog/2025/IPv6 is your friend for small scale continuous deployments.md

 The fact that all of our machines are individually addressable does away with a few concepts such as NAT (hole punching), and while DHCP exists for IPv6, it isn't necessary anymore.
 Other concepts, such as firewalls, can still be managed from a central location, as well as on the device itself.

+Now up to the technical aspects; if only we have access through SSH we can